 This is normally the part where we would swoop in and give you some iron-clad advice to beat the odds and achieve your goals, but we’re not going to do that.
 Here’s why we think you should ditch your New Year’s resolution and just enjoy your life.

-1. The Crown season two is on Netflix.
+1. The Marvelous Mrs. Maisel season 2 is available on Prime streaming.
 Enough said.

 2. You’ll start eating healthier next month, the kids still have leftover Halloween treats and candy canes.